yehia67/documentation/getting-started/0.1/network/the-coordinator.md

 To generate the Merkle tree, first a number of addresses and private keys are generated from the Coordinator's seed.

-The total number of addresses that are generated depends on the depth of the Merkle tree: 2<sup>depth</sup>.
+The total number of addresses that are generated depends on the depth of the Merkle tree in this formula:

+2<sup>depth</sup>

+### Example Merkle tree

 In this example, the Merkle tree's depth is 2 because we have 4 leaves, which each represent an address.

 ![Example Merkle tree](../images/merkle-tree-example.png)